Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Discussion

-It is worth noticing that this expression is consistent with the equation used for computing the magnetic decay rate:
+We consider the dipolar emission in the silica/Si(100nm)/air slab for which Green's tensors are analytical.
 We plot on figure \ref{fig:SapienzaED-MD} the sign of the factor $Im(f)$.
 Blue areas with $Im(f)<0$ reveal where materials has to be removed to enhance the decay rate.
-Better designing should be obtained from an iterative procedure \cite{Mignuzzi:2019} but we use this approach solely to qualitatively understand the shapes obtained by EO approach.
-For the sake of clarity and simplicity, we consider the dipolar emission in the glass/Si/air slab since Green's tensors are analytical.
-For electric dipole parallel to the interfaces, we recover the bowtie aperture antenna configuration \cite{Gondarenko:2006,Xie:2017,Mignuzzi:2019} with an additional circular grating.
-For other cases, we observe a circular symmetry, again in agreement with our EO optimization, with notably a core for magnetic Purcell factor optimization but without any core for the electric Purcell factor (not shown).
-We observe qualitative agreement between the shape suggested by removing material where it destructively contributes to the LDOS modification.
-However, we didn't pursue iterative process to recalculate the constructive or destructive material local contributions to the LDOS at the dipole positions.
-Therefore, no quantitative agreement could be achieved, notably on the ring periodicity since removing material will strongly modify the effective wavelength in the nanostructured medium.
-Nevertheless, the approach proposed by Mignuzzi and coworkers clearly reveals the physical origin of the achieved optimized design.
+Better designs should be obtained from an iterative procedure \cite{Mignuzzi:2019} but we use this approach solely to qualitatively understand the shapes obtained by EO approach.
+For an electric dipole parallel to the interfaces, we recover the bowtie aperture antenna configuration with an additional circular grating.
+For out of plane MD, we observe a circular symmetry, again in agreement with our EO optimization, with notably the presence of a high-index dielectric core.
+We observe qualitative agreement between the shape suggested by removing material where it reduces the LDOS.
+However, we didn't pursue an iterative process to recalculate the positive or negative local contributions of material to the LDOS at the dipole position.
+Therefore, no quantitative agreement could be achieved, particularly on the ring periodicity since removing material will strongly modify the effective wavelength in the nanostructured medium.
+Nevertheless, the approach proposed by Mignuzzi and coworkers clearly reveals the physical origin of the EO optimized structures design.
 In addition, we emphasize that ED and MD emissions are fully analog in free-space.
-Different reflexions at the interfaces for ED or MD emission is at the origin of the different optimized design.
+Different reflexions at the silica/Si and Si/air interfaces for ED or MD emission is at the origin of the different optimized designs.\\

-Reversely, removing material everywhere where $Im(f)>0$ (red areas) will minimize the Purcell factor, in agreement with the presented EO simulation of Fig. \ref{fig:OptMagZInhib}.
-This also demonstrates the efficiency of the EO geometrical optimization that can be extends safely to other criteria for which no deterministic approach exists.
+Reversely, removing material everywhere where $Im(f)>0$ (red areas) will minimize the Purcell factor, in agreement with the EO simulation presented in Fig. \ref{fig:OptMagZInhib}.
+This also demonstrates the efficiency of the EO geometrical optimization that can be extended safely to other criteria for which no deterministic approach exists.